rdfostrich/article-jws2018-ostrich/content/ingestion.md

 After that, we finally load each deleted triple into the deletion trees with their version, local change flag and positions.
 These positions are calculated using `calculatePositions(triple)`.
+For the sake of completeness, we included the algorithm in pseudo-code in [Appendix A](#appendix-algorithms).

 Even though this algorithm is straightforward, it can require a large amount of memory for a number of reasons: